 Some critics have expressed concerns over the lack of BBC funding for minority languages and cultures of the UK.

-Last year, 68-year-old Eiris Llywelyn was arrested after she was revealed to be one of a group of around 80 people in Wales who had stopped paying their TV licence over a lack of representation of Welsh culture by the BBC.
+In 2019, a 68-year-old woman was arrested after she was revealed to be one of a group of around 80 people in Wales who had stopped paying their TV licence over a lack of representation of Welsh culture by the BBC.

-The non-payment campaign has been led by the language campaign group Cymdeithas yr Iaith Gymraeg, which, according to The Guardian, believes that Wales is “being ill-served by the media to the detriment of the Welsh language and the country’s democracy and culture”.
+The non-payment campaign was led by the language campaign group Cymdeithas yr Iaith Gymraeg, which according to The Guardian, believes that Wales is “being ill-served by the media to the detriment of the Welsh language and the country’s democracy and culture”.

-The Independent’s Bergman posits that the licence fee should still be “scrapped in favour of a form of progressive taxation, whereby a percentage of your income tax relative to your earnings goes directly into the coffers of the BBC”.
+The Independent’s Bergman suggested that the licence fee should be “scrapped in favour of a form of progressive taxation, whereby a percentage of your income tax relative to your earnings goes directly into the coffers of the BBC”.

 Too expensive for viewers

 LoveMoney has argued that the fines for not paying the BBC fee are an “unpayable charge” for people on low incomes, who are the “most likely to be done for licence fee evasion”.